mlberkeley/nmep/index.md

 ## NMEP Fall 2024

 Welcome everyone!
-In the New Member Education Program (NMEP), we'll be paving a sturdy ML foundation for you—from classical ML to reinforcement learning.
+In the New Member Education Program (NMEP), we'll be paving a sturdy ML foundation for you—from classical ML to diffusion models.
 Come hungry to learn and get to know the rest of your class!

+Your instructors this semester are Tejas Prabhune and [Tim Xie](https://tim-xie.com)!

 ### Schedule